 Hi!
-For this week's Caturday Saturday post, I am going to show you the cat toy I made for Eddie Boycat.
-But, before you click away because you don't have a cat ... stick around if you are interested in learning how to do the most basic of macrame knots.
-This knot can be used to make all kinds of things, like necklaces, bracelets, plant hangars ... basically anything that requires a fancy long and thin cord.
+For this week’s Caturday Saturday post, I am going to show you the cat toy I made for Eddie Boycat.
+But, before you click away because you don’t have a cat, please stick around if you are interested in learning how to do the most basic of macrame knots.
+This knot can be used to make all kinds of things, like necklaces, bracelets, plant hangers … basically anything that requires a long and thin cord.

-Here are the supplies I used to make a cat toy for Eddie's Christmas present.
-I also added some beads that I thought of including after I had started.
+Here are the supplies I used to make a cat toy for Eddie’s Christmas present.
+I also added some beads which I only thought of including after I had started.

-- You can macrame a project of any length you want.
-What you do is double the length you want your finished piece, adding a few inches for good measure.
-Cut this piece off your spool of string (jute, hemp, wool, whatever you're using).
-Then using this pieces as a guide, measure out a second piece that is about 7 times the length of the first piece.
+– You can macrame a project of any length you want.
+To measure your string double the length you want the finished piece to be, and add a few inches.
+Cut this piece off your spool of string (jute, hemp, yarn, whatever you’re using).
+Then, using this pieces as a guide, measure out a second piece that is 7 times the length of the first piece.
 Cut this length off.

 – Attach your two pieces to the stick if you’re making the cat toy, (or a ring for a necklace, plant holder, or a pencil as a temporary holder that you can pull out), by folding the pieces in half and looping them through, so the smaller piece is in between the two sides of the longer piece.
 You will have 4 pieces of string coming down.
 Bundle the long ends of the two ‘working’ pieces and secure with elastics.